junxit/us-congress-bills-111/bill.md

 - **(d)** *Emergency Fund for Indian Safety and Health*
   - **(1)** *Definition of Emergency Fund for Indian Safety and Health* In this subsection, the term Emergency Fund for Indian Safety and Health means the Emergency Fund for Indian Safety and Health established by section 601(a) of the Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008 (22 U.S.C.
 7601 et seq.).
   - **(2)** *Initial transfer* Not later than 90 days after the date of enactment of this Act, such amounts as are available, but not to exceed $50,000,000, in the Emergency Fund for Indian Safety and Health shall be transferred to the White Mountain Apache Tribe Water Rights Settlement Subaccount.
-  - **(3)** *Subsequent transfer* Effective beginning on January 1, 2012, if the Secretary determines that, on an annual basis, the deadline described in section 9(d)(2) is not likely to be met because the amount authorized by subsection (a) has not been appropriated and deposited in the White Mountain Apache Tribe Water Rights Settlement Subaccount, not more than $50,000,000 of the amounts in the Emergency Fund for Indian Safety and Health shall be transferred to the White Mountain Apache Tribe Water Rights Settlement Subaccount, as necessary to complete the WMAT rural water system project.
+  - **(3)** *Subsequent transfer* Effective beginning on January 1, 2012, if the Secretary determines that, on an annual basis, the amount authorized to be appropriated under subsection (a) will not be appropriated and deposited in the White Mountain Apache Tribe Water Rights Settlement Subaccount by October 31, 2012, not more than $50,000,000 of the amounts in the Emergency Fund for Indian Safety and Health shall be transferred to the White Mountain Apache Tribe Water Rights Settlement Subaccount, as necessary to complete the WMAT rural water system project.
   - **(4)** *Limitation* The total amount transferred from the Emergency Fund for Indian Safety and Health to the White Mountain Apache Tribe Water Rights Settlement Subaccount under paragraphs (2) and (3) shall not exceed $100,000,000.
 - **(e)** *Operation, maintenance, and replacement*
   - **(1)** *In general* There is authorized to be appropriated to the Secretary $2,500,000 for the operation, maintenance, and replacement costs of the WMAT rural water system, to remain available until the conditions described in subsection (g) have been met.
-  - **(2)** *Subsequent funding* Beginning on January 1, 2021, the Tribe or the Secretary, as applicable, may use amounts deposited in the WMAT Maintenance Fund under subsection (b)(3)(B) for operation, maintenance, and replacement costs of the WMAT rural water system.
+  - **(2)** *Subsequent funding* Beginning on November 1, 2019, or the enforceability date, whichever is later, the Tribe or the Secretary, as applicable, may use amounts deposited in the WMAT Maintenance Fund under subsection (b)(3)(B) for operation, maintenance, and replacement costs of the WMAT rural water system.
 - **(f)** *Cost overruns* On a determination by the Secretary that the amount authorized to be appropriated under subsection (a) is not sufficient for the completion of the WMAT rural water system, there are authorized to be appropriated such sums as are necessary, but not to exceed an additional $25,000,000, to complete the WMAT rural water system, to be derived by transfer from the amounts authorized to be appropriated to the Secretary for deposit in the WMAT Settlement Fund under subsection (b)(2)(B) in such amounts as the Secretary, in concurrence with the Tribe, determines to be appropriate.
 - **(g)** *Conditions* The amounts authorized to be appropriated to the Secretary for deposit in the WMAT Maintenance Fund, together with any interest accrued thereon, under subsection (b)(3), and any interest accruing on the WMAT Settlement Fund under subsection (b)(2), shall not be available for expenditure or withdrawal until the later of—
-  - **(1)** December 31, 2020; and
+  - **(1)** November 1, 2019; and
   - **(2)** the date on which the Secretary determines that the conditions described in section 9(d) have been met.

 ## § 13.
 Antideficiency